 Codorus State Park

-The 3,490-acre Codorus State Park is in the rolling hills of southern York County.
+The 3,500-acre Codorus State Park is in the rolling hills of southern York County.
 The 1,275-acre Lake Marburg has 26 miles of shoreline and is a rest stop for migrating waterfowl and shorebirds.
-The lake is popular with sailboaters and motorboaters.
-Anglers love the lake for warm water fishing and can also fish Codorus Creek for trout.
-Picnicking, swimming in the pool and camping are popular activities.
+The lake is also popular with sailboaters and motorboaters.
+Anglers love the lake for warmwater fishing and can also fish Codorus Creek for trout.
+Picnicking, swimming in the pool, and camping are popular activities.

 Hiking - Mountain Biking - Horseback Riding - Picnicking - Swimming - Scuba Diving - Boating - Mooring - Fishing - Hunting - Disc Golf - Education - Cross-country Skiing - Sledding - Snowmobiling - Iceboating - Ice Fishing - Ice Skating - Yurts - Camping Cottages - Camping

 Picnicking: There are three picnic areas in the park.
 Restrooms and some charcoal grills are in each area.

 The Swimming Pool Day Use Area is near the pool and boat rental.
 Many tables are in the shade of the forest.
 There are also two picnic pavilions, which each hold 70 people.
 Picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

 The grassy Main Launch Day Use Area is near the band shell, equestrian trails, and the Main Boat Launch.